ShifaliSanthosh/Simple_library_Management/README.md

 Simple Library Management System:

-(ZIP file has all the files in order for working)

 This is a project implemented on Java on the IntelliJ IDE to replicate a library setup.

 Classes & Features: